ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/list_of_xs_sorter/readme.md

-# List of xs sorter class
+# List of Xs sorter class

 This is a class which provides a common interface for many list of Xs sorter classes.